Research Scientist at Analog Devices, Boston, MA

 Welcome!
 I work at the intersection of ultra-low energy electronics and biomedical applications.

-I completed my Ph.D. and S.M. in Electrical Engineering and Computer Science with Professor Anantha Chandrakasan at MIT in 2016 and 2011 respectively, and the B.A.Sc. in Electrical Engineering from the University of Waterloo, Canada in 2009.
+I completed my Ph.D. and S.M. in Electrical Engineering and Computer Science with Professor Anantha Chandrakasan at MIT in 2016 and 2011 respectively, and one year of postdoctoral training in the same group.
+Prior to this I received a B.A.Sc. in Electrical Engineering from the University of Waterloo, Canada in 2009.

 I have held internships in a number of organizations, including Texas Instruments, Intel, the Canadian Department of Defense, Sunnybrook Research Institute, Rogers Cable, and Ontario Power Generation.